 "Some of the skills that we teach are on self reflection and assessing your needs.
 That in and of itself is a huge part of even recognizing what's triggering for you, right?
 And then being able to say...I think I need help, and then being able to ask somebody for help.
-So those are the skills that we teach in the group" - Staff Member the relationship with themselves, their families, and their community, whilst also building a network of resources and life skills to move forward.
+So those are the skills that we teach in the group" - Staff Member The principle of aftercare peer support is twofold, encompassing wraparound supports and mentorship into an umbrella of services and programs provided by Bekaadendang.
+Relationships are again at the forefront of this principle, where staff work with community members to strengthen the relationship with themselves, their families, and their community, whilst also building a network of resources and life skills to move forward.
 There were some community members interviewed who expressed how important it was for them to repair relationships with loved ones with whom they might have impacted negatively when they were struggling with their own trauma.
 Working to heal themselves first was necessary for this to occur, and the community members who reported these challenges felt like they were in a better place to communicate with the loved ones they hurt and avoid relationships that did not serve them in a positive way.
 Many of the workshops that were held by the Bekaadendang team, such as "Healthy Relationships" provided community members with the skills necessary to work through these challenges related to their personal relationships, whilst allowing them to develop new relationships with their peers at the same time.